-Canadian clarinetist, Christine Carter, has appeared at prestigious venues across the globe, from Carnegie Hall to the Sydney Opera House.
-Recent highlights include chamber music performances at the Mozarthaus in Vienna, Palffy Palace in Prague, and the German Consulate and Nicholas Roerich Museum in New York City.
-She has completed artist residencies at the Mozart Festival Würzburg (Germany), Málaga Clásica festival (Spain), Shenzhen International Woodwind Festival (China), and four seasons with the dXv interarts ensemble at Gros Morne Summer Music in Newfoundland.
+Canadian clarinetist, Christine Carter, has performed at venues across the globe, from Carnegie Hall to the Sydney Opera House.
+Highlights have included performances at the Mozarthaus in Vienna, German Consulate in New York City, and Palffy Palace in Prague.
+She has completed artist residencies at the Mozart Festival Würzburg (Germany), Málaga Clásica Festival (Spain), Shenzhen International Woodwind Festival (China), and five seasons with the Dark by Fiveinter-arts ensemble at Gros Morne Summer Music in Newfoundland.
+Christine frequently collaborates with Duo Concertante andis the clarinetist of the critically acclaimed Iris Trio.
+Her performances have been praised for their “special passion and inspiration” (Augsburger Allgemeine) and “beauty of sound and striking expression” (Bremen Weser Kurier).

 Carter holds a Bachelor of Music from Western University, a Master of Music from McGill University, and a Doctor of Musical Arts from Manhattan School of Music, where she taught the Woodwind Lab for four years.
 She is now Assistant Professor of Single Reeds at Memorial University in St. John’s, Canada.
 Christine is a Buffet Crampon Artist.